ddl-wasanthag/domino-model-monitoring/README.md

 ### Examine Predictions
 Now we’ll open a workspace directly from the published model and examine the predictions.
-From your published model, click ‘Open in Workspace’ to spin up a new workspace Open the file 4-Analyze-Predictions.ipynb
+From your published model, click ‘Open in Workspace’ to spin up a new workspace Open the file `4-Analyze-Predictions.ipynb`.

 Update the path variable to point to the model version ID (a directory in the predictions Dataset) and execute the notebook to examine the recorded predictions.

+In the end, a copy of the prediction data will be saved to a results folder as a CSV file.
+Sync this file to Domino and download a local copy for generating the ground truth data in the next section.
+An example is included in the git repo, `sample-data/model-api/preds_from_domino.csv`.

 ### Construct Ground Truth Data
 A sample ground truth data set can be constructed based on the above predictions stored in the Domino.

 **Step1:**

-First download the predictions as a csv file.
+First, download the predictions as a CSV file in the previous step.
 An example is included in the git repo, sample-data/model-api/preds_from_domino.csv.

 **Step2:**

 Update the predictions file to remove all columns except the event ID and then add a new column of price_pred.
 Update this new price_pred column to reflect the ground truth for the price.
-An example is included in the git repo, sample-data/model-api/gt_from_domino_preds.csv.
+An example is included in the git repo, `sample-data/model-api/gt_from_domino_preds.csv`.

 **Step3:**